Sims and Yoo debate electronic surveillance

 Professor Yoo is one of the few defenders of the administration's actions in legal academia.
 Best known for his 2001-2003 work with the U.S. Justice Department's Office of Legal Counsel, he co-authored the post-9/11 PATRIOT Act and wrote a controversial memo denying enemy combatants protection under the Geneva Conventions and advocating some forms of torture to extract information from captured terrorists.

 Professor Sims has been an ardent critic of Bush administration policies.
-A frequent speaker on international human rights issues, he is the founding co-editor of the Pacific McGeorge Journal of National Security Law & Policy.
+A frequent speaker on international human rights issues, he is the founding co-editor of the McGeorge Journal of National Security Law & Policy.